 6.3.1 The FAA shall use reasonable endeavours to obtain from each Payment Party, not later than the date required by paragraph 6.3.2 a duly completed and signed designation providing details of the Settlement Account to which the FAA is to make payments to such Payment Party.

-6.3.2 The required date for the purposes of paragraph 6.3.1 is 10 Working Days, or such shorter period as BSCCo may instruct the FAA from time to time, before a Payment Party becomes a Trading Party.
+6.3.2 The required date for the purposes of paragraph 6.3.1 is 10 Working Days, or such shorter period as BSCCo may instruct the FAA from time to time, before a Payment Party becomes an Imbalance Party.

-6.3.3 On receipt from a Payment Party of a duly completed and signed notice of change of its Settlement Account, the FAA shall validate such changes within 4 Working Days and make the appropriate changes to the Trading Party’s Settlement Account within 10 Working Days.
+6.3.3 On receipt from a Payment Party of a duly completed and signed notice of change of its Settlement Account, the FAA shall validate such changes within 4 Working Days and make the appropriate changes to the Imbalance Party’s Settlement Account within 10 Working Days.

 6.4 Obtain Banking Details and Authorisations